tinymce/tinymce-docs/plugins/charmap.md

 controls: toolbar button, menu item
 ---

-This plugin adds a dialog to TinyMCE editor with a map of special unicode characters, that cannot be added directly from keyboard.
-Dialog can be invoked via toolbar button - `charmap` or dedicated menu item - `Insert > Special character`.
+This plugin adds a dialog to the editor with a map of special unicode characters, which cannot be added directly from the keyboard.
+The dialog can be invoked via a toolbar button - `charmap` - or a dedicated menu item added as `Insert > Special character`.

 **Type:** `String`